DrewScatterday/DiscordTTSBot/README.md

 `{"token" : "discord-bot-token-goes-here", "accessKey" : "aws-accesskey-goes-here", "secret" : "secret-access-key-goes-here"}`

 * Lastly, type `node main.js` in command line to run the code and your bot should appear online in your discord server
+* If you are running this bot in a production environment use `pm2 start main.js`.
+Pm2 will run the node application as a service and automatically restart the app if it crashes.
+I found that sometimes certain discord.js libraries will throw an error that is unexpected and tough to catch.
+PM2 makes sure the bot always stays online even if a weird error arises.